You can think of a buffer as a piece of text loaded into memory. They’re

 also do that outside of the view (after hitting

-but I suspect that it’s based upon the idea
+seems nonsensical, but I suspect that it’s based upon the idea that typing

-used buffer.
-So if you keep hitting it, you’ll toggle back and forth between the
+So if you keep hitting it, you’ll toggle back and forth between the same two

-same two buffers.
-I think that adding the number option is intended to build
+buffers.
+I think that adding the number option is intended to build on that

-regularly and thinking of as “switch buffer” and sometimes you say “oh, do that
+and thinking of as “switch buffer” and sometimes you say “oh, do that thing I

 There are more options like